-Young women assume sex must be amazingly pleasurable because their families and society try to protect them from it.
+Young women anticipate sex must be amazingly pleasurable because their families and society try to protect them from it.
 They may hear about sexual pleasure through erotic fiction.
-Naturally they overlook the possibility that fiction might not be the same as reality.
-Nor do they perhaps appreciate the significance of the fact that pornography and prostitution are both primarily enjoyed by men.
-This ignorance is further compounded because no one is willing to state the fact that sex is primarily a male pleasure.
+They overlook the possibility that fiction is not always a true reflection of reality.
+Nor do they perhaps appreciate the significance of the fact that pornography and prostitution are both financed by male interest.
+This ignorance is further compounded because no one is willing to state the obvious conclusion that sex is primarily a male pleasure.

-Just as young people continue to smoke (despite knowing it kills), women are tempted to try sex (with all its risks) because of the association with adulthood.
-They also assume there must be some pleasure involved.
+Just as young people continue to smoke (despite knowing it can kill), women are tempted to try sex (with all its risks) because of the implication that adult maturity is involved.
+They assume there must be some pleasure involved.
 Otherwise, why would adults do it?
 In truth adults, just like teenagers, do many stupid things.
 They do them to be accepted by their social group.
-They do them because they think they will be admired by others.
-They do them because they think they are supposed to do these things.
+They don’t always act wisely because they hope to be admired by others.
+Some people do completely crazy things because they think they are supposed to.

 Sexuality is shaped by culture and history.
 For example, a hundred years ago a woman who loved sex could be regarded as being mentally disturbed, whereas today if you don’t love sex you could end up being diagnosed as dysfunctional.
-(Bella Ellwood-Clayton 2013)
+(Bella Ellwood-Clayton)